 Exceptions for Open Container Laws in California

 You should also know that there are several major exceptions to California’s open container laws.
 For example, you are technically allowed to carry open containers of alcohol in some places in your vehicle.
-You may avoid fines if you were carrying an open container in:
+You may avoid fines if the container in question was in:

-However, it is difficult to carry a cup in any of these locations.
 The state of California also eases open container restrictions for individuals riding on some vehicles for hire.
-You may not get a ticket if you were riding in a limousine or a bus, for example.
+For example, you may not get a ticket if you were riding in a limousine or a bus.

 Complete a Free Case Evaluation form now